dacooderr/OptiLock/README.md

 This modification is aimed at lowing the graphics settings as much as possible while keeping the <ins>competitive integrity</ins> for ranked play.
 It aims to update as *little as possible* and only when necessary.
 If you have any suggestions or concerns about this to help improve the config for this idea, please join the [OptiLock Discord](https://discord.gg/hkmmVHnVVT).

+**With the OptiLock config, you can potentially see a ~30% 1% low and ~40% average FPS gain on most low end systems.**

 _____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

 # Base Instructions